 - Useful biomarkers5

-- Variants in DAT1 and DRD4 genes are the best candidates as useful biomarkers for their associations to neuropsychological tasks, activation in specific brain areas, methylphenidate response and gene expression levels
+- Variants in DAT1 and DRD4 genes are the best candidates for useful biomarkers due to their associations with neuropsychological tasks, activation in specific brain areas, methylphenidate response and gene expression levels.

-- Noradrenergic system (norepinephrine transporter, norepinephrine, 3-methoxy-4-hydroxyphenylglycol, monoamine oxidase, neuropeptide Y) for their altered peripheral levels, their association with neuropsychological tasks, symptomatology drug effect and brain function
+- Noradrenergic system (norepinephrine transporter, norepinephrine, 3-methoxy-4-hydroxyphenylglycol, monoamine oxidase, neuropeptide Y) due to their altered peripheral levels, their association with neuropsychological tasks, symptomatology drug effect and brain function.

 - Dopamine beta hydroxylase and catechol-O-methyltransferase.